Tuapse: Economy and transport

-Tuapse is home to the Tuapse oil terminal.
+Tuapse is home to the Tuapse oil terminal and the Tuapse Refinery.

 Tuapse is one of the key transport hubs of the Black Sea coast of the Russian Federation.
 The city's location determines its key importance to ensure a ground connection with the Spa capital of the country — the city of Sochi, and also makes an important item in the export commodities of the country (oil, fertilizer, coal, etc.).

 There is a railway station in Tuapse.

 Miscellaneous

 The Russian Children Center Orlyonok (former All-Russian SFSR Young Pioneer camp) is located there.
 The world chess champion Vladimir Kramnik and 2005 Miss Universe winner, Natalie Glebova, were born in Tuapse.